Venice

 The Early Faze

-Works of Paolo Veneziano are found in the period from 1333 to 1258, while other works are attributed to him by style.
-One of his earliest works is Cover of blessed Leo Bembo (around 1321.), found in Vodnjan.2 The work was originally placed in the Venetian church of San Lorenzo, and was brought to Vodnjan after the desacralization done by Napoleon, in which Venice lost many works of art.
-Cover of blessed Leo Bembo is a painted sarcophagus cover, divided to five fields.
-In the center field, the biggest one, Leon Bembo himself is shown, while the four smaller ones, left and right of the center field, some of the miracles that he had done are painted.
-Leon was from Venice, so on the cover the miracles that he had done in that area are shown.
-Two influences can be seen here: Byzantine influences that are noticeable in the usage of a golden background, viridescent faces and strong contours, while the communication amongst the characters was presented in the Gothic style.
+The works of Paolo Veneziano were recorded between 1333 and 1358, while his other works were asigned to him stylistically.
+The work considered by most authors to be one of Paolo’s first is The cover of the blessed Leone Bembo (cca.
+1321) which is currently located in Vodnjan.2 The work was originally held in the Venetian church of San Lorenzo, and it was brought to Vodnjan after the desacralization of Venice by Napoleon, in which Venice lost many of its artworks.
+The Cover of the Blessed Leone Bembo is a painted sarcophagus cover, divided into five fields.
+In the central field, which is also the largest, is a display of Leone Bembo himself, whilst the four smaller ones, on the left and on the right of the main display, represent the miracles he performed.
+Blessed Leone was from Venice, thus these pictures display the miracles he performed there.
+Two stylistic influences can be recognized in this Paolo’s work; firstly, there is the Byzantine influence which is obvious because of the golden background, greenish faces and strong contours, whilst the communication between the characters is done in Gothic manner.

 A State Painter (pittore ufficiale)

-Paolo Veneziano was one of the first venetian artists that had worked as a state painter, that is he painted the orders given by the Doge’s court.
-His first work done as a state painter is Lunette of the tomb of doge Francesco Dandolo from 1339, that is placed in the venetian church of Santa Maria Gloriosa dei Frari.
-Doge himself told Paolo didn’t want his tombstone to be too ornate.
-In the center of lunette Maddona and Christ are shown.
-Left and right from them doge and his wife who are kneeling.
-They surrender themselves to the Madonna.
-Also, it is significant that Christ is looking toward the men, while Madonna looks at the women.
-Style quality of Paolo’s work is more than obvious here.
-He directed his attention to colour orchestration, than the space itself, and by that he drifts form Giotto’s painting.
-Big surfaces of clean colour represent the quality of his painting.
+Paolo Veneziano was one of the first Venetian artists that worked as a public painter, i.e. he worked directly by the orders from the doge’s court.
+The first work he did as a public painter was the Lunette of the tomb of doge Francesco Dandolo from 1339, which is presently located in the Venetian church of Santa Maria Gloriosa dei Frari.
+The doge himself did not want his headstone to look over-ornate, thus he requested this from his painter.
+In the middle of the lunette there are Madonna and baby Jesus, and on the left and right are the doge and his wife kneeling, the wife dressed as the third class.
+They surrender themselves to Madonna, which is also the message of this display.
+It is also notable to mention that Christ is looking towards the men, whilst Madonna is looking towards the women.
+This work also shows the stylistic quality of Paolo’s work.
+He gives much more attention towards the orchestration of colors, rather than the space itself, which alienates him from Giotto’s painting.
+What represents the quality of his painting are large solid color surfaces.

 Madonna from Academy in Venice also belong to a group of work painted by Paolo as a state painter.